Holydays of obligation31 Aug 2015, by Doctrines in

-Reemphasizing God’s command to keep the Sabbath holy, the Catholic Church in her code of canon law insist that On Sundays and other holydays of obligation, the faithful are obliged to assist at Mass.
+Reemphasizing God’s command to keep the Sabbath holy, the Catholic Church in her code of canon law insists that On Sundays and other holydays of obligation, the faithful are obliged to assist at Mass.
 They are also to abstain from such work or business that would inhabit the worship to be given to God, the joy proper to the Lord’s Day, or the due relaxation of mind and body (Can.1247).
 This obligation to assist at Mass is simply another way of saying that as a Catholic you must attend Mass on holydays of obligation, if not, you sin.

-In recent times, some persons have asked me why they have to go for confession just because they did not keep the holyday of obligation.
-It is most likely that they feel it is too minor to be considered a sin, or, for none Catholics it may be seen as a creation or an invention of sin by the Catholic Church.
+In recent times, some persons have asked me why they have to go for confession just because they did not keep the holy day of obligation.
+It is most likely that they feel it is too minor to be considered a sin, or, for none Catholics, it may be seen as a creation or an invention of sin by the Catholic Church.

-The bible commands us to keep the Sabbath holy, it is a Divine command.
+The bible commands us to keep the Sabbath holy; it is a Divine command.
 But you may be tempted to argue that the bible only talks about Sabbath and not any other day as the Catholic Church teaches.
 You may be right here, but let’s look at the bible again and see if the Catholic Church is wrong or if the canon law contradicts the bible.

-There are so many bible passages that talks about the Church as the body of Christ, an example is 1Cor.
+There are so many bible passages that talk about the Church as the body of Christ; an example is 1Cor.
 12:27, Now you are the body of Christ and individual member of it.
 I guess you have no doubt about this, that the Church is the body of Christ and that Jesus Christ is the head of this body.
-Do not doubt the word of God, that is what the bible says in Colossians 1:18.
+Do not doubt the word of God; that is what the bible says in Colossians 1:18.
 He is the head of the body, the Church; he is the beginning, the first-born from the dead, that in everything he might be preeminent.
-This is not a diversion from the subject mater, we are still talking about how the Catholic Church is not wrong in her teaching that he who does not keep the holydays of obligation sins.
+This is not a diversion from the subject matter, we are still talking about how the Catholic Church is not wrong in her teaching that he who does not keep the holydays of obligation sins.

-Since the Church is the body of Christ and Christ is the head of this body, then, anyone who sins against the Church sins against Christ and every member of the Church.
+Since the Church is the body of Christ and Christ is the head of this body, then anyone who sins against the Church sins against Christ and every member of the Church.
 If you hurt the body of the Church you hurt the head as well.
 If the foot should say, “because I am not a hand, I do not belong to the body,” that would not make it any less a part of the body. … If one member suffers, all suffers together; if one member is honoured, all rejoices together (1Cor.1:15 :26).
 When Saul persecuted the Church, the body of Christ, Christ himself was equally persecuted.
 Jesus said; Saul, Saul, why do you persecute me… I am Jesus, whom you are persecuting (Act 9:4-5)

 Anyone who rises against the Church rises against Jesus Christ.
-The Catholic Church has set aside some special days to honour the Lord, to worship him and to celebrate his love and mercies in the lives of his Saints.
-These days are called holydays of obligation in the Catholic Church and they are to be kept holy.
-Catholic faithful are obliged to assist at Mass or attend Mass as you would want to call it on these days; if you are a catholic, you are obliged to attend Mass and if you don’t you sin against the Church and by implication against the head of the Church.
-You cannot sin against the body and believe the head is not affected, if any part of the body suffers the whole body suffers.
-As the Church, the body of Christ.
-Such a person needs to be reconciled to God and to the Church again through the sacrament of reconciliation.
+The Catholic Church has set aside some special days to honour the Lord, to worship him, and to celebrate his love and mercies in the lives of his Saints.
+These days are called holydays of obligation in the Catholic Church, and they are to be kept holy.
+Catholics are obliged to assist at Mass or attend Mass as you would want to call it these days; if you are a catholic, you are obliged to attend Mass, and if you don’t, you sin against the Church and, by implication against the head of the Church.
+You cannot sin against the body and believe the head is not affected; if any part of the body suffers, the whole body suffers.
+As the Church, the body of Christ suffered in Saul’s hands, Christ the head felt persecuted as well.

-This is not an invention of sin neither is it a pharisaic way of putting loads on people, it is simply an inspired teaching of the Church.
+This is not an invention of sin neither is it a pharisaic way of putting loads on people, it is simply inspired teaching of the Church.